 Many Indian readers speculate that their pain is due to long hours spent sitting, most often while working at a desk or computer.
 While seated sciatica is common, the actual source of the pain is seldom caused by the sitting posture itself.

-While diet plays a crucial role in overall health and may cause some problematic conditions when neglected, I see no evidence that the typical dietary consumption detailed in your letters would be the source of any pain whatsoever.
-Therefore, I generally discount this theory as speculative and based on hearsay, rather than any medical fact.
+While diet plays a crucial role in overall health and may cause some problematic conditions when neglected, we see no evidence that the typical dietary consumption detailed in your letters would be the source of any pain whatsoever.
+Therefore, we generally discount this theory as speculative and based on hearsay, rather than any medical fact.

 Another popular reader inquiry is focused on finding the best sciatica treatment options in India.
 This is a difficult topic to address, since treatment choices range greatly, depending on the income and location of the patient.
 Unfortunately, India is still far from providing all its citizens with access to quality care, but at least the medical infrastructure is growing at a tremendous rate.